What Is the Best Cut of Steak? The Ultimate Top 10 List

 However, remember that marinating won’t help tenderize your meat.

-Even though the flank isn’t the most tender piece of meat, you can follow certain steps to preserve its tenderness - the most popular methods being to marinate and season it generously, and then cooking it quickly.
+Even though the flank isn’t the most tender piece of meat, you can follow certain steps to preserve its tenderness - the most popular methods are to marinate and season it generously, then cook it quickly.

 What Is the Most Expensive Cut of Steak?